 This award is about seeking out the innovation that is leading the way in delivering better services, empowering service users, putting them at the centre of care, engaging the community and reducing stigma.

-This award is open to all organisations, teams and services delivering positive outcomes for mental health patients.
+This award is open to all NHS organisations, teams and services delivering positive outcomes for mental health patients.